baronet2/FirstCyclingAPI/README.md

 ```

 ## Contributing
-If you would like to contribute to the code, please feel free to open a pull request.
-Feel free to open an issue to request features, identify bugs, or discuss the tool.
+Contributions are welcome!
+Please feel free to open issues, pull requests, and/or discussions.

 ## License
 See the file called LICENSE.
-Note that this project is not affiliated in any way with firstcycling.com.
+This project is not affiliated in any way with firstcycling.com.